Where to report clergy sexual misconduct:

 A. Sexual Misconduct

 The Synod is concerned about all types of inappropriate sexual behavior by rostered leaders, regardless of whether or how the misconduct is characterized by the law or by the governing documents of the ELCA.
 Federal and state laws make distinctions among various types of sexual misconduct, such as “sexual harassment,” “sexual abuse,” and “sexual assault.”
-Similarly, the governing documents of the ELCA define what types of sexual misconduct can result in a rostered person being disciplined.
-This policy is intended to address those types of sexual misconduct that may lead to discipline of a pastor or rostered layperson under Chapter 20 of Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
+Similarly, the governing documents of the ELCA define sexual misconduct resulting in a rostered person being disciplined.
+This policy is intended to address sexual misconduct leading to the discipline of a pastor or rostered layperson under Chapter 20 of Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
 These distinctions should not concern a person who is troubled about the sexual conduct of a pastor or rostered layperson.
 Any inappropriate sexual behavior should be reported to the church.

 When this policy refers to “rostered” persons or leaders, it includes pastors, clergy, associates in ministry, rostered laypersons, and others on the official rosters of the ELCA.
 This Statement of Policy assumes that the rostered person who is accused of sexual misconduct is under call to a congregation, but it may also be adapted to calls in other circumstances.
 Any sexual misconduct committed by one of these persons should be reported to the Synod, including, but not limited to, any sexual contact between the rostered person and a congregant, counselee, employee, or volunteer.
 As noted above, any suspected sexual contact with a minor must be reported to the appropriate state agency or law enforcement authority as required by the state child abuse reporting laws.